Champagne Sorbet

 Yield: 6 Servings

-What to do: 1.
-Boil the water and stir in the sugar, stirring until the sugar is completely dissolved.
+1. Boil the water and stir in the sugar, until it is completely dissolved.

 3. Stir in the champagne and lemon.
 (The lemon is just to offset the sweetness.
 Taste it as you add it, and make sure it doesn’t overpower the champagne).